 The first step in understanding Medicare health insurance and all the benefits you can get with Medicare is to ask the right questions.
-These are a few of the right questions to ask with the answers to those questions.
+These are a few of the right questions to ask with the answers.

 1. Will I lose my doctors if I get a Medicare Advantage Plan?

 Doctors fall in and out of plan networks on a rolling basis.
 This means that your doctor can be in-network with your plan today, and then leave the network tomorrow.
-Alternatively, your doctor may not be in the network today, but become an in-network provider in an instant.
-Notwithstanding, a doctor can choose to accept Medicare assignment and accept a plan (be in-network), at their discretion.
+Alternatively, your doctor may not be in the network today but become an in-network provider instantly; Notwithstanding, a doctor can choose to accept Medicare assignment and accept a plan (be in-network), at their discretion.

 You may keep all your doctors when they fall into the plan network.
-At Senior Healthcare Advisors, we conduct a thorough and compliant Medicare Advantage enrollment process which always includes verifying that your doctors fall into the network of the plan that you love!
+At Senior Healthcare Advisors, we conduct a thorough and compliant Medicare Advantage enrollment process, including verifying that your doctors fall into the network of the plan you love!
 We do this not only for quality assurance but because it is required as a part of the Medicare Advantage enrollment process.

 2. Do I Get Free Meals With My Medicare Advantage Plan?

-Many Medicare Advantage plans provide a $0 copay home delivered meal service after an inpatient hospital or skilled nursing facility stay.
+Many Medicare Advantage plans provide a $0 copay home-delivered meal service after an inpatient hospital or skilled nursing facility stay.
 These home-delivered meals are freshly prepared and nutritionally balanced and are usually delivered in increments of 3 meals per day for 14 days.
 Some plans offer less, while some plans offer more.
-It all depends on the Medicare Advantage plans that are available where you live.
-Our responsibility at Senior Healthcare Advisors is to assist you in navigating the benefits that are available to you and to help you find a Medicare Advantage plan that fits your needs.
+It all depends on the Medicare Advantage plans available where you live.
+Our responsibility at Senior Healthcare Advisors is to assist you in navigating the benefits that are available to you and help you find a Medicare Advantage plan that fits your needs.

 3. Can I Get the Medicare Part B Giveback?

 The Medicare Giveback refers to your Medicare Part B monthly premium.
-The more traditional way in which to have this monthly premium paid for you is to learn how to qualify for Medicaid or Low Income Subsidy (Extra Help).
+The more traditional way to have this monthly premium paid for you is to learn how to qualify for Medicaid or Low Income Subsidy (Extra Help).
 Medicaid qualifications vary by state and are determined by your income level.
-Your monthly Part B premium may be paid on your behalf depending on the level of Medicaid and Extra Help that you receive.
+Your monthly Part B premium may be paid on your behalf, depending on the level of Medicaid and Extra Help you receive.

 4. What if I have both Medicare and Medicaid?